The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 You can even use Google Alerts to build links to ideas that you contributed that have gained traction.

 This link-building concept quickly gained traction, and people across the web began writing about it.
-Each time it was mentioned became an opportunity for Brian to contact the website owner and ask them to link back to his website.
+Each time it was mentioned, it became an opportunity for Brian to contact the website owner and ask them to link back to his website.

 As a result, the Backlinko website has more than 600 backlinks that refer to the skyscraper technique.
-Some of them are DR 90+!
+Some of them have a DR of over 90:

 People love an origin story, so there’s a good chance that site owners will want to link back to your website.